-Groundwater Council formed to coordinate management of groundwater resources hold and manage throughout the Basin.
+Groundwater Council envisioned to coordinate management of groundwater resources conservation throughout the Basin.

-San Bernardino Valley Conservation Trust established to conservation easements on District lands.
+San Bernardino Valley Conservation Trust established to hold and manage easements on District lands.

 Mendoza Trust Land acquired, adding buffer and additional recharge lands.

 Memorandum of Agreement (MOA) signed with the San Manuel Band of Mission Indians to ensure that the Tribe can maintain connection with ancestral lands and resources.